-Since it is customizable, you can add or omit different fields according to your needs and preferences, which can increase or decrease the size of the file.
-Properly archiving data logs is an important part of log management and is essential for system administrators, cybersecurity experts, not to mention - auditing procedures and compliance standards.
+Since it is customizable, you can add or omit different fields according to your needs and preferences, increasing or decreasing the size of the file.
+Properly archiving data logs is an integral part of log management and is essential for system administrators, cybersecurity experts, not to mention – auditing procedures and compliance standards.

 #Software: Microsoft Internet Information Services 4.0 #Version: 1.0 #Date: 2002-12-12 19:12:42

 #Fields: time c-ip cs-method cs-uri-stem sc-status cs-version